itsBaffled/itsBaffled.github.io/_posts/UE/2024-12-09-Easier-Editor-Debug-Visualization.md

 For this example I will create an editor only module named "MyProjectEditor" of type "UncookedOnly" so I can have my drawing functions isolated and neatly kept out of gameplay code but there is **nothing** stopping you from placing the registration and drawing code in a regular gameplay object, the code should however be stripped from final packages with the use of preprocessor directives like `#if WITH_EDITOR` or `#if !UE_BUILD_SHIPPING` etc. <br>

 > **NOTE**: Even when packaged in stand alone the engine still invokes any functions registered with `UDebugDrawService` via `UGameViewportClient::Draw` - without looking too far into it, it seems that `FSceneViewport` will always create a new `FDebugCanvasDrawer` from the constructor leading to the debug canvas being valid and causing the engine to take the code path that draws all debug stuff with that canvas (even though most other debug drawing is stripped?
-I honestly feel like this isn't intentional but I have no idea ultimately.) but this is another reason why it's important you should strip any registrations you make yourself otherwise it's just pure overhead and bad practice.
+I honestly feel like this isn't intentional but I have no idea ultimately.) but this is another reason why it's important to strip any registrations you make yourself from final builds otherwise it's just pure overhead and bad practice.

 <br>
 First step is to create the module and register in its `StartupModule` and `ShutdownModule` functions to the `UDebugDrawService`.<br>